 - CITIZENSHIP: Maintain exemplary citizenship and receive, for each semester and including each class, no 5’s, no more than one 4 in citizenship, and no suspensions or expulsions.

+Students completing this four-year program will receive recognition at Academic Awards Ceremony and at the graduation ceremony.
 Students will receive the Distinguished Grad Medallion, the Distinguished Grad Notation on their transcript, and the Distinguished Grad Seal on their diploma.